Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 Emotional resilience helps us sit with discomfort, to feel what we feel and accept our emotions when they arise.
 It gives us the power to honour our feelings and work with them, not against them.
 It’s the difference between floating downstream or stuck in the rapids.
 Both options move us forward, but one offers strength, while the other offers force.

-With resilience and compassion, it’s as if you’re floating calmly downstream, carried by a quiet ease – even when the waters are rough.
+With resilience and compassion, it’s as if you’re floating calmly downstream, carried by a sense of stability, even when the waters are rough.
 But without them, it can feel like fighting the current and hitting every rock along the way.

 Step Two: Clarity

-Once we’ve given ourselves permission to reflect, the next step is to gently seek clarification.
+Once we’ve given ourselves permission to reflect, the next step is to seek clarification.

 Clarity allows a change of course by taking reflection into redirection.
 It’s the time to look around and see where you are and where you’d like to go next.